Integration to your ERP – what matters and what to look for in your evaluation stage.

 by Salim Khalife – Founder, President and CEO

 As the procurement function expands its role and reach across an organization, it becomes increasingly important that procurement data not live in a silo of its own, but connect with other vital business systems, including ERP.
 Many procurement applications promote ERP integration, but just what does it mean?
 Integration can mean different things to different procurement software vendors.
-Here we highlight the benefits of integration and detail what to look for when selecting an integrated procurement solution for your organization.
+Here we highlight the benefits of integration and detail what matters and what to look for when evaluating an procurement integration to your ERP for your organization.

 Benefits of procurement integration to ERP

 Integrating procurement solutions with ERP simply makes smart business sense.
 Integration promotes many of the attributes businesses are looking for in their procurement and finance systems, including flexibility, control, visibility and forecasting.

 - Flexibility refers to the ability to integrate new systems quickly while adapting to the changing business environment.